 At least some of the differences between the evolution of CTI on ACIS and XIS can possibly be due to operating at different focal plane temperatures.
-ACIS is kept much colder at -120°C than XIS at -90°C, so many of the common electron traps that cause CTI have been frozen out.
-In order to minimize the effect of the sacrificial charge from the particle background, we can compare the line energy evolution of ACIS after the sacrificial charge correction discussed in the previous section (Figure 14) to XIS without charge injection (Figure 7).
-The rate of change is much higher for XIS than for ACIS by about an order of magnitude for both the FI and BI CCDs.
-While this could be due to a higher level of damaging particle radiation, it could also be due to the higher CCD temperatures. this comparison isn't completely fair yet - I'm removing the gain decrease for ACIS which reduces the final CTI change number, but I'm not doing anything equivalent for XIS
+ACIS is kept much colder at -120° C than XIS at -90° C, so many of the common electron traps that cause CTI have been frozen out.
+To best measure the differences in performance, we want to minimize the effect of the sacrificial charge, both from the particle background on ACIS and charge injection on Suzaku.
+We can compare the line energy evolution of ACIS after the sacrificial charge correction discussed in the previous section (Figure 14) to XIS without charge injection (Figure 7).
+The rate of change is much higher for XIS than for ACIS by a factor of about 18 for the BI CCDs and 7 for the FI CCDs.
+While this could be due to a higher level of damaging particle radiation, it could also be due to the higher CCD temperatures.

 Fortunately, the ACIS team has performed a series of CTI measurements at different temperatures on two occasions separated by six years (Grant et al. 2006).
 We can use this data to compare the time evolution at -120°C and -90°C, determine how large the CTI change on ACIS would be at either temperature, and then compare to the actual change measured for XIS to see how much of the difference is due to temperature rather than anything else.
 We have reanalyzed the data used in Grant et al. (2006) to duplicate the data analysis techniques used in this paper.
-The representative FI CCD, ACIS-I3, was not in use during the first set of temperature measurements, so it is replaced in this analysis by ACIS-S2 which should have similar characteristics.
+The representative FI CCD in this paper ACIS-I3, was not in use during the first set of temperature measurements, so it is replaced in the analysis of this paragraph by ACIS-S2 which should have similar characteristics.
 We can only compare the line energy and not the line width evolution, as the much higher level of CTI on ACIS makes measurement of the width at warm temperatures problematic.
-For both the FI and BI CCDs, the change in line energy with time is about three times larger at -90°C than at -120°C which can be compared to the order of magnitude difference in the previous paragraph.
+The change in line energy with time is approximately a factor of four times larger at -90°C than at -120°C. This can be compared to the much larger ratio between the ACIS and XIS line energy change in the previous paragraph.
+Scaling the ACIS line energy evolution to -90° C yields a rate of change of 0.3%/yr (BI) and 0.5%/yr (FI), which is still much smaller than the XIS rate of change.
 While temperature can explain some of the difference between the line energy evolution of ACIS and XIS, it cannot account for all of the difference.